Leeds: Art

 Leeds Art Gallery, which opened in 1888, houses the best twentieth century collection outside London and a colourful wall painting for the Victorian staircase by Lothar Götz.
 The gallery is owned and operated by Leeds City Council and is free to members of the public.
 Just next door, The Henry Moore Institute hosts a year-round programme of historical, modern and contemporary exhibitions presenting sculpture from across the world.

-Located in the art deco headquarters of the former brewery, The Tetley is a centre for contemporary art.
+Located in the art deco headquarters of the former brewery, The Tetley was a centre for contemporary art; it closed in 2023.
 The Gallery at 164 is an independent art gallery exhibiting artists, illustrators, photographers and designers working in all types of media.

 The Stanley & Audrey Burton Gallery offers art exhibitions from the University Art Collection and Treasures of the Brotherton Gallery.
 Art is taught in Leeds at Leeds College of Art which has alumni including Henry Moore and Damien Hirst.
 Leeds city centre has a variety of statues and sculptures on public display.
 The city also features an ever-growing host of street art and urban murals, including the UK's tallest mural 'Athena Rising'.
 This mural is part of a city-wide project 'A City Less Grey', initiated by East Street Arts, which won a national award at the Planning Awards 2018.